Focus on the Solution, Not the Problem

 A solution-oriented leader should not linger on the what ifs, or we should’ve, would’ve, could haves…

 While it is undebatable that we need to learn from our mistakes, we shouldn’t focus on them.
-They may help with the solution but, again, dwelling on them too much will create more damage than good.
+They may help with the solution, but dwelling on them too much will create more damage than good.

 What they do, more than anything, is waste time.
-Focus less on why what happened did, and more on what to do now.
+Focus less on why what happened happened and more on what to do now.
 In short, leave the past in the past.

 Keep the conversation around future actions and improvements rather than past mistakes.
 What can you do in the future to avoid a similar situation?